FAQ Planning - Permits and Appeals

 One of Waratah-Wynyard Council's core activities is to regulate the use and development of the land in its municipal area.

 Reference is made throughout this template to the Guide to the Resource Management and Planning System.
-This pdf document is stored on the Resource Planning and Development Commission (RPDC) website.
+This pdf document is stored on the Tasmanian Planning Commission website.

 Find out more about planning schemes in the Making and Amending Planning Schemes template on this website.
 A Building template is also available, covering related issues.